 She decided to give her a call.
 Emma was delighted to hear from her and they spoke for hours.
 She decided to tell her about her relationship with Laird and how things were between them since the incident at the restaurant.
 “Maybe that’s what he needed to knock some sense into him.
 Maybe it will get him to do the sensible thing and ask you to marry him.”

 “If he loves you, he will.
 Call me a sentimental and romantic fool but I don’t think anyone should throw away their chance for love and happiness because of their career.”

 Martina wanted to believe that if Laird loved her, he would ask her to marry him and then, their relationship would be out in the open.
 Would he want to marry a non-Catholic, though?
 Would he think her suitable to be an MP’s wife?
 Would she be able to deal with his hectic life.
 The broken plans and the nights when she would be home alone?

 The following day, she went for a walk, still mulling over what Emma had said.
-It was a lovely, balmy day although it was near the end of September.
+It was a lovely, balmy day although it was in the middle of September.
 She was wearing the red dress Laird liked.

 She remembered the last time she wore it, how he had caressed her legs, exposed by the high slits on either side before he loosened the sash.
 He had been pleasantly surprised and really turned on when he saw that she wasn’t wearing anything underneath.